-People who need to know about ILG Management Teams, Clinical Audit this document in detail & Quality Informatics department People who need to have a broad Board Members, Management Board. understanding of this document Senior Leaders.
+People who need to know about this document in detail ILG Management Teams, Clinical Audit & Quality Informatics department People who need to have a broad understanding of this document Board Members, Management Board.
+Senior Leaders.
 Board Committees.
-People who need to know that this document exists All staff, both clinical and non-clinical including staff on short-term, agence locum, voluntary or honoral contracts, students and trainees
+People who need to know that this document exists All staff, both clinical and non-clinical, including staff on short-term, agency, locum, voluntary or honorary contracts, students and trainees